kiith-sa/ICE/doc/html/_sources/modding_reference/level.txt

 This level starts with a barely visible ``text`` effect showing a large "42" in the center of the screen for one second.
 It also uses a ``lines`` effect which generates small scrolling lines, giving the impression of a starfield.
-Also at start, a music track from ``music/level/SomeMusicTrack.ogg`` starts to play.
+At start, a music track from ``music/level/SomeMusicTrack.ogg`` starts to play.

 1 second after the level starts, a ``turtlePawn`` wave (defined above) is